hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 will face.
 DST is an intertwined communication space  on the Internet of Things that pave the way for the collective transfer of sharing the five scenses, that we utilize seeing, hearing, smelling, tasting and feeling.

+THE HUMAN COMPUTER TECHNOLOGY AND DIGITAL OLFACTORY STIMULATION

 The human computer Technology (HCT) community consider digital olfactory stimulation as a real-life interactionism to be a fundamental step in broaden the technology relating to communication.
 In the Carbbean, the Digital Scent Technology is manipulated  by the growth of market communication that is driven by growing adoption of E-Noses in food industry for process monitoring, freshness evalulation, and authenticity assessment, rising adoption of compact, portable, and IoT - enabled E-Noses, growing development of E-Nose devices for diagnosing diseases, and inte- gration of E-Nose and synthesizers into smartphone homes.

+THE IMPACT OF JAMAICA AND THE REST OF THE REGION

 In Jamaica and the rest of the region is dependent on the usefulness of a technology that will define its fate.
 Among the potential applications of DST are: